Lou-i3/ftp-sass-compiler/readme.md

 ## Install

 1. Rename config_example.txt to config.txt
-2. Replace "[value]" by your value
+2. Replace "[value]" by your values

 ## Usage